nxrighthere/ENet-CSharp/README.md

 `Peer.Timeout(uint timeoutLimit, uint timeoutMinimum, uint timeoutMaximum)` sets a timeout parameters for a peer.
 The timeout parameters control how and when a peer will timeout from a failure to acknowledge reliable traffic.
 Timeout values used in the semi-linear mechanism, where if a reliable packet is not acknowledged within an average round-trip time plus a variance tolerance until timeout reaches a set limit.
 If the timeout is thus at this limit and reliable packets have been sent but not acknowledged within a certain minimum time period, the peer will be disconnected.
 Alternatively, if reliable packets have been sent but not acknowledged for a certain maximum time period, the peer will be disconnected regardless of the current timeout limit value.

-`Peer.Disconnect(uint data)` request a disconnection from a peer.
+`Peer.Disconnect(uint data)` requests a disconnection from a peer.

-`Peer.DisconnectNow(uint data)` force an immediate disconnection from a peer.
+`Peer.DisconnectNow(uint data)` forces an immediate disconnection from a peer.

-`Peer.DisconnectLater(uint data)` request a disconnection from a peer, but only after all queued outgoing packets are sent.
+`Peer.DisconnectLater(uint data)` requests a disconnection from a peer, but only after all queued outgoing packets are sent.

 `Peer.Reset()` forcefully disconnects a peer.
 The foreign host represented by the peer is not notified of the disconnection and will timeout on its connection to the local host.